Ben-D-Anderson/InstantReplay/README.md

 when starting a replay, the plugin runs player movement predictions with the movement events that meet the replay criteria to try to predict the movements in-between two player movement events.

-The recommended value for this setting is `1` however this can be reduced slightly depending on the player-count of the server.
+The recommended value for this setting is `1`, however this can be reduced slightly depending on the player count of the server.
 It's best to experiment and find a value that works best for you, however a value of `1` will be adequate for most use-cases.